 Musti Group’s insider instructions and insider management comply with the requirements of the MAR and provisions issued thereunder, the guidelines of the Finnish Financial Supervisory Authority and ESMA, and the rules and insider guidelines of Nasdaq Helsinki.
 In addition, Musti Group complies with the Company’s own insider guidelines, approved by the Board of Directors.

 A person who discharges managerial responsibilities within the Company or who has been defined to be subject to the trading restriction may not, directly or indirectly, execute transactions on their account or for the account of a third party during a closed period.
-The closed period begins once the quarter closes and ends at the end of the following day after the publishing of financial statements release, half year report or interim report.
-However, the closed period commences always at least thirty (30) days prior to the publication of the financial statements release, interim report or half year report in question.
+The closed period begins thirty (30) days prior to the publication of the financial statements release, half year report or interim report in question and ends at the end of the following day after the publishing of financial statements release, half year report or interim report.
 The Company does not repurchase its own shares during this period.

 The Company applies a so-called whistleblowing system, which enables the Company’s employees to notify, where there is a reasonable suspicion that someone employed by or at the service of Musti Group has breached securities market legislation and provisions.
 If a doubt on a breach arises or if a breach can be substantiated, the case is taken to the competent authorities for investigations.